ncbi/dbvar/Structural_Variant_Sets/Nonredundant_Structural_Variants/README.md

    * placements are zero-based start and 1-based stop in .bed and .bedpe files (coming soon)
    * insertion_length is set to sequence length if the sequence was submitted to dbVar without a specific insertion_length
    * insertions submitted to dbVar without insertion_length or submitted sequence are not included in the NR files

+* Other files based on NR SV files:
+   * NR SV files annotated with overlapping ACMG genes (more details soon)
+   * NR SV files in .bed format (more details soon)
+   * NR SV files in .bedpe format (more details soon)

 ## Variant types